biq-jimoh/boolean-optimizer-prototype/WEB_SEARCH_IMPLEMENTATION.md

    - Search the appropriate legal database
    - Validate the first result using LLM
    - Extract the relevant content from the page
-4. **Enhanced Execution**: SI-7 and SI-8 receive the original query plus the fetched legal text
+4. **Enhanced Execution**:
+   - If web content is found: SI-7 and SI-8 receive the original query plus the fetched legal text
+   - If no web content found: SI-7 and SI-8 are skipped entirely
-5. **Normal Flow**: Results from all consultants are combined and sent to the executive agent
+5. **Normal Flow**: Results from all consultants that ran are combined and sent to the executive agent

+### Important Behavior

+- SI-7 and SI-8 **only** make recommendations based on actual legal text from web searches
+- They are **skipped entirely** if web search fails or returns no valid results
+- They **never** use their built-in knowledge to make recommendations

 ## Configuration